ngx-rocket/generator-ngx-rocket/README.md

 These features are currently WIP and not implemented in this version:

-- Http service extension to provide support for server configuration, default headers and user-configurable cache policy.
 - Window service wrapper into Angular DI system (to allow mocking in unit tests)

 ## Limitations